Working

 The breed makes an excellent hunting companion and was adept at taking down large wild boar.
 Hunters will be treated to a loyal and smart dog that will listen and behave well on a hunt, as it’s what the breed was originally bred for.

-It is also imperative that owners keep their dogs active through regular exercise such as runs, walks or even dog sports such as obedience and agility training as they are high energy dogs.
+It is also imperative that owners keep their dogs active through regular exercises such as runs, walks, or even dog sports such as obedience and agility training as they are high-energy dogs.

 The Dogo Argentino has a short straight coat that doesn’t require much in the way of maintenance.